NanoComp/meep/doc/docs/Python_User_Interface.md

 The frequency-domain solver requires you to use complex-valued fields, via `force_complex_fields=True`.

 After `solve_cw` completes, it should be as if you had just run the simulation for an infinite time with the source at that frequency.
 You can call the various field-output functions and so on as usual at this point.
 For examples, see [Tutorial/Frequency Domain Solver](Python_Tutorials/Frequency_Domain_Solver.md) and [Tutorial/Mode Decomposition/Reflectance and Transmittance Spectra for Planewave at Oblique Incidence](Python_Tutorials/Mode_Decomposition.md#reflectance-and-transmittance-spectra-for-planewave-at-oblique-incidence).

+**Note:** beware that the convergence properties of the iterative solver has limitations.
+For example, increasing the diameter of a ring resonator relative to the wavelength increases the [condition number](https://en.wikipedia.org/wiki/Condition_number), which worsens the convergence of iterative solvers.
+The general way to improve this is to implement a more sophisticated iterative solver that employs [preconditioners](https://en.wikipedia.org/wiki/Preconditioner).
+Preconditioning wave equations (Helmholtz-like equations) is notoriously difficult to do well, but some possible strategies are discussed in [Issue #548](https://github.com/NanoComp/meep/issues/548).
+The simple workaround to improving convergence is to increase the $L$ parameter and the number of iterations.

 ### GDSII Support